odpi/egeria-docs/site/docs/connectors/repository/file-sample-omrs-connector/overview.md

 - You should be familiar with how to [setup Egeria](https://egeria-project.org/education/egeria-dojo/running-egeria/setup-environment/).
 - You need to decide which embedded repository you will use and ensure that the appropriate jar files are picked up by the OMAG server platform.
 - follow the below instruction to configure and run.

+__Important notice__

+The gradle JAR step will include some of the dependencies into the connector JAR, making is a semi-Fat Jar.
+This makes sure that additional dependencies are automatically deployed together with the connector.

 ### Configuration